 I have always loved my sweets, and to be honest…who doesn’t?!
 During lockdown, it was really hard to buy the usual pick ‘n’ mix due to them being shut down and I really missed the occasional sweet treat.
 I said to Rich ‘I think I might start my own sweet business, what do you think?’.
 He agreed that it was a good idea, so I set about looking into it.

-I also work part-time in my usual job so I knew that I had the time to put my all into creating a top quality business.
 I have my Food Hygiene Level 2 and I am also registered with the council and have taken advice from Trading Standards.
 For me, quality is of the utmost importance.

 All of the sweets that we purchase and sell are the best quality from the top suppliers, such as: Haribo, Candy King, Kingsway, Barratt, Vidal and Taverners.
 We currently have over 80 options to choose from.

 Being environmentally friendly is also extremely important to me.
 The stand-up pouches that I use are eco-friendly and compostable.
 The boxes and shredded paper that I use for the postal orders are also recyclable.
 As I expand, I aim to source as many eco options as possible.
 I also use a small family business locally to design and print my stickers and cards, as well as the building of my website.

 Each time you buy from The Candy Bag, you are supporting a small family business and your purchases are much appreciated.
 My children absolutely love the idea that we have a family sweet business and I hope it brings some joy to your families too.
 You can also find us on Instagram @the_candy bag